golemfactory/golem-docs/src/pages/docs/creators/python/guides/service-model.md

 {% alert level="info" %}

-You can always reach out to us via our [Discord channel](https://chat.golem.network/) or consult the following resource for [troubleshooting](/docs/troubleshooting/python).
+You can always reach out to us via our [Discord channel](https://chat.golem.network/)
 {% /alert %}